eflautt/ga-data-science/templates/template-project-readme.md

 **Submission:**	 State how the deliverable should be submitted.

-**Bonus:**
-  - Additional features for advanced students
+**Bonus:** Additional features for advanced students
-  - Other suggestions for design / style points
+  - Suggestions for design / style points

 #### 2. Insert Next Deliverable Title